 Are you ready for STP?
 The ATO advises it is doing its best to smooth the transition for business however; they are also quick to state the responsibility for STP ultimately rests with employers.
 If STP is a new concept to business owners/managers, the following action needs to be taken:

-- Discuss with your payroll software provider to find out if their payroll software is STP compliant.
+- If you are a business that outsources its payroll function, you need to discuss with your payroll software provider to find out if their payroll software is STP compliant.
 If your payroll services provider is not ready, they can apply to the ATO for a deferral and will be given a Deferral Reference Number (DRN).
 Your payroll provider will then make the DRN available to you and you can quote it to the ATO when advising of any delay in commencing STP;

 Written by Chieftains an accounting firm that exists to help business owners increase profits and reduce risks allowing them to astutely provide for their retirement.